mqlight/nodejs-mqlight/doc/02_API-mqlight.createClient_Function.md

     property.
   * **sslKeystore**, (String) (optional) SSL key store to use when authentication is required for the MQ Light server and to authenticate the client with the MQ Light server.
 A PKCS#12 format key store file is supported.
-Only used when service specifies the amqps scheme.
+Used only when service specifies the amqps scheme.
 This option is mutually exclusive with the 'sslTrustCertificate', 'sslClientCerfiicate' and 'sslClientKey' options.
-  * **sslKeystorePassphrase**, (String) (optional) passphase used to access the SSL key store specified for the 'sslKeystore' option.
+  * **sslKeystorePassphrase**, (String) (optional) passphrase used to access the SSL key store specified for the 'sslKeystore' option.
   * **sslTrustCertificate**, (String) (optional) SSL trust certificate to use when authentication is required for the MQ Light server.
-Only used when service specifies the amqps scheme.
+Used only when service specifies the amqps scheme.
   * **sslClientCertificate**, (String) (optional) SSL client certificate to use when client authentication is required with the MQ Light server.
-Only used when service specifies the amqps scheme.
+Used only when service specifies the amqps scheme.
   * **sslClientKey**, (String) (optional) SSL client private key to use when client authentication is required with the MQ Light server.
-Only used when service specifies the amqps scheme.
+Used only when service specifies the amqps scheme.
-  * **sslClientKeyPassphrase**, (String) (optional) passphase used to decrypt the client private key specified for the 'sslClientKey' option.
+  * **sslClientKeyPassphrase**, (String) (optional) passphrase used to decrypt the client private key specified for the 'sslClientKey' option.
   * **sslVerifyName**, (Boolean, default: true) (optional) whether or not to additionally check the MQ Light server's common name in the certificate